 c.
-1200, "to repair," from a shortened form of Old French amender (see amend).
-Meaning "to put right, atone for, amend (one's life), repent" is from c.
-1300; that of "to regain health" is from early 15c.
+1200, "to repair" (clothes, a tool, a building), "remove defects" (from something broken, defaced, deranged, or worn), from a shortened form of Old French amender "correct, set right, make better, improve" (see amend).
+Meaning "to put right, atone for (faults and errors), amend (one's life), repent" is from c.
+1300.
+Intransitive sense of "to grow better, improve" is from late 14c.
 Related: Mended; mending.

 early 14c., "recompense, reparation," a shortened form of amends.
 Sense of "a remedy, cure" (now obsolete) is from mid-14c., from mend (v.).
 Meaning "act of mending; a repaired hole or rip in fabric" is from 1888.
 Phrase on the mend "on the path to recovering from sickness, improving in condition" is attested by 1802.